Rob Shinno - Guitar, Lyrics, Vocals

 Rob has also had a very visual component to his shows, with various multi-media productions to augment live music performances.

 Having graduated with honors from Michigan State with an engineering degree, Rob’s favorite guitarists are Brian May and Pat Metheny.
-Influences include Queen, Genesis, Pet Shop Boys, Pat Metheny, David Bowie, Duran Duran, Elton John, Def Leppard, Erasure, Pink Floyd, Beatles, Tame Impala, Bowie, The Darkness, Niel Young and Weather Report.
+Influences include Queen, Genesis, Pet Shop Boys, Pat Metheny, David Bowie, Duran Duran, Elton John, Def Leppard, Erasure, Pink Floyd, Beatles, Muse, Steely Dan, Niel Young and Weather Report.

 Don Bowman - Vocals, Sax, EWI, Keys